isidore/MobProgrammingBook/manuscript/070_Working in your first mob.md

 When working as a mob, it is important to follow the **"Yes, and..."** rule of improvisational theater.
 The idea here is to continue with what you have.
 Do not to delete and undo what the previous navigators did before you.
 You can refactor but do not rewrite.
 This allows progress to be made continually and prevents people from being shut down in the group.

-If you follow this rule, then each step in the rotation moves us further ahead than we were before.
+If you follow this rule, then each step in the rotation moves the mob further ahead than they were before.

 ## Intentional code